steqeq/0000/docs/how-to/rocgdb.rst

 ``run``

-If the breakpoint is in device code the debugger will show the device and host threads as well.
-The device threads will not be individual threads, instead they represent a wavefront on the device.
-You can switch between the device wavefronts, like you would between host threads.
+If the breakpoint is in the device code, the debugger will also show the device and host threads.
+The device threads will not be individual threads; instead, they represent a wavefront on the device.
+You can switch between the device wavefronts as you would between host threads.

 You can also switch between layouts.
 Use different layouts for different situations while